 MIT barcode in the top left coner of the door.

-Deprecated registration number found on a paper label zip tied to the side of the machine.
+Acquisition registration number found on a paper label zip tied to the side of the machine.

 Part number for the power supply